Kanban (development): Kanban boards

 The diagram here shows a software development workflow on a kanban board.

 Kanban boards, designed for the context in which they are used, vary considerably and may show work item types ("features" and "user stories" here), columns delineating workflow activities, explicit policies, and swimlanes (rows crossing several columns, used for grouping user stories by feature here).
 The aim is to make the general workflow and the progress of individual items clear to participants and stakeholders.

+A Kanban Board represents the system's Definition of Workflow and requires the following minimum elements: